google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-ACACIA GUM-(47)அரேபிக் கம் Skip to main content

 அன்பர்களே சஹாரா பாலைவனத்தின் செடிகளை அறிவீர்களா?

-Also known as acacia gum, chaar gund, char goond, or meska, is a natural gum made of hardened sap taken from two species of the acacia tree; Acacia senegal and Acacia seyal.
-The gum is harvested commercially from wild trees throughout the Sahelfrom Senegal and Sudan to Somalia, although it has been historically cultivated in Arabia and West Asia.
+Also known as acacia gumchaar gundchar goond, or meska, is a natural gum made of hardened sap taken from two species of the acacia tree; Acacia senegal and Acacia seyal.
+The gum is harvested commercially from wild trees throughout the Sahel from Senegal and Sudan to Somalia, although it has been historically cultivated in Arabia and West Asia.

-Gum arabic is a complex mixture of glycoproteins and polysaccharides.
+Gum Arabic is a complex mixture of glycoproteins and polysaccharides.
 It was historically the source of the sugars arabinose and ribose, both of which were first discovered and isolated from it, and are named for it.

-Gum arabic is used primarily in the food industry as a stabilizer.
+Gum Arabic is used primarily in the food industry as a stabilizer.
 It is edible and has E number E414.
 Gum arabic is a key ingredient in traditional lithography and is used in printing, paint production, glue, cosmetics and various industrial applications, including viscositycontrol in inks and in textile industries, although less expensive materials compete with it for many of these roles.

-While gum arabic is now produced mostly throughout the African Sahel, it is still harvested and used in the Middle East.
-For example, Arab populations use the natural gum to make a chilled, sweetened, and flavored gelato-like desseGum arabic's mixture of saccharides and glycoproteins gives it the properties of a glue and binder which is edible by humans.
-Other substances have replaced it in situations where toxicity is not an issue, as the proportions of the various chemicals in gum arabic vary widely and make it unpredictable.
-Still, it remains an important ingredient in soft drink syrups, "hard" gummy candies such as gumdrops,marshmallows, M&M's chocolate candies and edible glitter, a very popular, modern cake-decorating staple.
+While gum Arabic is now produced mostly throughout the African Sahel, it is still harvested and used in the Middle East.
+For example, Arab populations use natural gum to make a chilled, sweetened, and flavored gelato-like desseGum Arabic mixture of saccharides and glycoproteins gives it the properties of a glue and binder which is edible by humans.
+Other substances have replaced it in situations where toxicity is not an issue, as the proportions of the various chemicals in gum Arabic vary widely and make it unpredictable.
+Still, it remains an important ingredient in soft drink syrups, "hard" gummy candies such as gumdropsmarshmallowsM&M's chocolate candies, and edible glitter, a very popular, modern cake-decorating staple.
 For artists, it is the traditional binder used in watercolor paint, in photography for gum printing, and it is used as a binder in pyrotechnic compositions.
-It has been investigated for use in intestinal dialysis.
-Pharmaceuticals and cosmetics also use the gum as a binder, emulsifying agent and a suspending or viscosity increasing agent.
-Gum arabic has been used in the past as a wine fining agent.
+It has been investigated for use in intestinal dialysisPharmaceuticals and cosmetics also use the gum as a binder, emulsifying agent and a suspending or viscosity-increasing agent.
+Gum Arabic has been used in the past as a wine fining agent.

-Gum arabic is used as a binder for watercolor painting because it dissolves easily in water.
-Pigment of any color is suspended within the acacia gum in varying amounts, resulting in watercolor paint.
+Gum Arabic is used as a binder for watercolor painting because it dissolves easily in water.
+The pigment of any color is suspended within the acacia gum in varying amounts, resulting in watercolor paint.
 Water acts as a vehicle or a diluent to thin the watercolor paint and helps to transfer the paint to a surface such as paper.
 When all moisture evaporates, the acacia gum binds the pigment to the paper surface.
 After the water evaporates, the acacia gum in the paint film increases luminosity and helps prevent the colors from lightening.
 Gum arabic allows more precise control over washes, because it prevents them from flowing or bleeding beyond the brush stroke.
 In addition, acacia gum slows evaporation of water, giving slightly longer working time.

 Photography